santiyounger/wpm-reading-time/README.md

 # How Long to Read (Reading Time WPM)

-A powerful Obsidian plugin that calculates reading time for selected text based on customizable words per minute (WPM) presets.
-Perfect for writers, editors, and anyone who wants to know how long it takes to read their content.
+**Know exactly how long your notes take to read.**

+Stop guessing reading times.
+How Long to Read calculates estimates for any selected text using your personalized reading speed presets.
+Useful for writers, content strategists, and knowledge workers who need timing information.

+## Who is this for?

+### Bloggers & Writers
+Know how long your articles will take to read.
+Useful for optimizing content length and setting reader expectations.

+### Content Strategists
+Plan your presentations and speeches with confidence.
+Calculate reading time for speaking presets to nail your timing.

+### Knowledge Workers
+Estimate how long it takes to review documents, research notes, or any text in your vault.

 ## Features

-- 📊 **Calculate reading time** - Instantly see how long it takes to read selected text
-- 🎯 **Multiple presets** - Create custom reading speed presets (e.g., "My Reading Time", "My Speaking Time", "Slow Reader")
-- 🔄 **Easy switching** - Switch between presets with an intuitive dropdown menu
+### Smart Calculations
+Instantly calculates reading time based on word count and your personalized WPM settings.
+No manual counting needed.

+### Multiple Presets
+Create multiple presets for different scenarios: silent reading, speaking, slow reading, fast reading, and more.
+Each preset can have its own custom name and WPM value.

+### Easy Preset Switching
+Switch between presets via dropdown menu.
+Useful when you need different speeds for different content types.

+### Detailed Analytics
-- 📝 **Detailed information** - View reading time, word count, and reading speed all in one place
+See reading time, word count, and your current reading speed all displayed clearly in one place.

-- ⚙️ **Quick settings access** - Open settings directly from the dropdown menu via gear icon
-- 📱 **Mobile compatible** - Works on both desktop and mobile Obsidian apps
-- 🎨 **Beautiful UI** - Clean, modern interface that matches Obsidian's design
+### Cross-Platform
+Works on desktop, mobile, and tablet.
+Your presets will sync if you use Obsidian Sync.

+### Native Design
+Matches Obsidian's design language.
+Feels like a built-in feature.

 ## Installation

-### From Community Plugins (Recommended)

-1. Open Obsidian
-2. Go to **Settings → Community plugins**
+1. Open **Settings → Community plugins**
-3. Make sure "Safe mode" is **off**
+2. Turn off **Safe mode**
-4. Click **Browse** and search for "How Long to Read (Reading Time WPM)"
+3. Click **Browse** and search for "How Long to Read (Reading Time WPM)"
-5. Click **Install**, then **Enable**
+4. Click **Install**, then **Enable**

-## Usage
+## How it works

-### Basic Usage
+### 1. Select your text

-1. **Select text** in any note that you want to analyze
+Highlight any text in your Obsidian note that you want to analyze.

+### 2. Run the command
-2. Open the **Command Palette** (Ctrl/Cmd + P)
-3. Type and select **"Calculate reading time"**
+Open **Command Palette** (Ctrl/Cmd + P) and run **"Calculate reading time"**.
-4. A sidebar panel will appear showing:
-   - Reading time (formatted as "X minutes & Y seconds" or "X seconds")
-   - Word count
-   - Current preset speed and name

-### Switching Presets

-- Click the dropdown button showing your current preset
-- Select a different preset from the list
-- The reading time will automatically update based on the new preset's speed

-### Quick Settings Access

-- Click the **⚙️ Settings** option at the bottom of the preset dropdown
-- This will open the plugin settings tab where you can manage your presets
+### 3. Choose your preset
+Select from your custom presets using the dropdown menu.
+Switch anytime to see different estimates.

+### 4. Get instant results
+View reading time, word count, and speed information displayed clearly in the sidebar.

+## Finding your reading speed

+To get the most accurate reading time estimates, you'll want to know your personal reading speed (WPM).

+**Need help calculating your WPM?** Use our [companion web app](https://www.santiyounger.com/) to determine your words per minute reading speed.
+Once you know your WPM number, enter it in the Obsidian plugin settings for accurate, personalized reading time estimates.

 ## Settings